Beating Depression

 Yoghurt - Greek, unsweetened

-Alcohol, caffeine, and sugar all decrease dopamine activity in the brain.
+Alcohol and sugar all decrease dopamine activity in the brain.

 Aspartame (found in Diet Coke and Pepsi Max etc) also depletes dopamine production.